Things To Do In Ajijic

 car rentals close to your vacation rentals

 Coffee Shops: Grano Café https://www.facebook.com/Cafegranocafeoficial/ south on Marcos Castellanos near Ajijic Plaza.
 Also Black and White Coffee in the Ajijic Plaza.
-The best coffee in Ajijic is said to be the Veracruz high-altitude coffee at Ross’s gluten-free bakery uphill from us on Galeana.
-We get cappuccinos and buy bags of beans.
+You can buy good Veracruz beans from Francisco with the red truck, or from RFG Gluten-Free Coffee shop uphill from us on Galeana.

-Civic Events (Everyone loves a parade): Go to www.AjijicNews.com.
+Events Calendars (everyone loves a parade): Go to AjijicNews (free).

 you might want to see Ajijic Carnaval Parade which happens near your vacation rental

 Cycling: There is an excellent bike path along the Carretera in both directions, east to Chapala and west to Jocotepec.
 But biking on the cobblestones in town is unpleasant.
 Maybe big fat tires are better.
-There are two bike shops just east and west of us on the Carretera to rent a bicycle or electric bicycle.
+There are two bike shops just west of us on the Carretera.
+The closest one will rent a bicycle or electric bicycle.

 Dolphinarium.
 Swim with dolphins at the Delfinario Mayakai in El Chante.
 The “tour” includes 45 minutes swimming with the dolphins.
 They say the dolphins were born in captivity and must not be released into the wild. https://www.aventurateporjalisco.com/nado-con-delfines/.
 A friend has been there but we have not.
 Great fun for kids.
 It is on the mountain side of the highway to Jocotepec, look for a small sign just before the Hospital Communitario de Jocotepec, 15 km, 22 min from here.
 If you pass Las Fuentes gated community, you have gone 1.2 km too far.
-Contact them first to see what are their open hours and days.
+Contact them first to check their open hours.

 Ex-Haciendas: There are maybe 25 ex-haciendas within a 2-hour drive from Ajijic.
 Agricultural haciendas were very large land grants issued by the King to Spaniards and later to criollos from the 1500s to the War of Independence about 1810.
-Some are crumbling ruins, some are occupied, some are boutique hotels, some are town halls, some are owned but empty and poorly maintained.
+It is the Casa Grande (plantation house) that we are interested in.
+Most lost their farmland in government re-distribution schemes.
+Some are crumbling ruins, some are occupied by families, some are boutique hotels, some are town halls, a very few kept their acreage and still run a farm, some are owned but empty and poorly maintained.
 All are evocative of Mexican history.
 Speak to Ramon, he has been to most of them and may agree to take you on an exploration for more.
-These pics are of La Calera, El Molino, and El Carmen,
+These pics are of La Calera, El Molino, and El Carmen.

 Goat Farm: Galo de Allende goat farm near Mezcala http://goat-farm-tour.galodeallende.com/ tel 331-147-9903 offers nice tours complete with yoghurt and cheese, usually weekly.
 Good for the whole family.